rogue707Dev/django-gdaps/docs/usage.rst

 GDAPS app can use a *frontend* directory which contains an installable npm module, that is automatically installed when the app is added to the system.

-When the ``gdaps.frontend`` app is activated in ``INSTALLED_APPS``, the ``startplugin`` management command is extended by a frontend part: When a new plugin is created, a *frontend* directory in that plugin is initialized with a boilerplate javascript file ``index.js``, which is the plugin entry point of the frontend.
-This is accomplished by webpack and django-webpack-loader.
+When the ``gdaps.frontend`` app is activated in ``INSTALLED_APPS``, the ``startplugin`` management command is extended by a frontend part: When a new plugin is created, a *frontend/myproject-plugin-fooplugin* directory wth some boilerplate files in that plugin is created.
+The ``index.js`` file is the plugin entry point for the frontend.

 So all you have to do is:

 #.
 Add ``gdaps.frontend`` to ``INSTALLED_APPS`` (before ``gdaps``)
 #.
 Call ``./manage.py initfrontend``, if you haven't already
 #.
-Call ``./manage.py startplugin fooplugin`` and fill out the questions
+Call ``./manage.py startplugin fooplugin``
 #. start ``yarn serve`` in the *frontend* directory
 #. start Django server using ``./manage.py runserver``

-Webpack aggregates all you need into a package, using the ``frontend/plugins.js`` file as index where to find plugin entry points.
-You shouldn't manually edit that file, but just install GDAPS plugins as usual (pip, pipenv, or by adding them to INSTALLED_APPS) and call ``manage.py syncplugins`` then.

-This command scans your app for plugins, updates the database with plugin data, and recreates the plugins.js entry file.
+To remove a plugin from the frontend, just remove tha backend part (remove it from INSTALLED_APPS or uninstall it using pip/pipenv) and call ``manage.py syncplugins`` afterwords.
+It will take caer of the database models, and the npm/yarn uninstallation of the frontend part.